jadecobra/python_tdd_exercises/source/truth_table/12_project.rst

 Truth Table: Project
 ====================

-This chapter covers the projection Binary Operations from the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_ using tests
+This chapter shows the projection Binary Operations from the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_ using tests

 Project First